wlonk/arcadia/rules/outcomes.rst

 As the GM, you can make custom outcomes!
 Consider if someone's lost in the woods (or in a magical labyrinth).
 Outcomes can define how long it takes to get out, or how desperately lost you become, or similar.
+Similarly, you could make an outcome for financial risk: from ruin to hitting the jackpot.

+You can adjust the scale of actions as needed; sometimes zoom in or out.